Characters: Friendship Is Magic Animal Companions

 - Domestic Abuser: His treatment of Fluttershy makes him look like one in "Putting Your Hoof Down".
 In that episode he demands she make him a special meal, slaps her when she refuses, and then kicks her out when its not perfect.
 He pays for this later...

-- Disembodied Whiskers: His whiskers don't actually touch his body.
+- Disembodied Eyebrows: Or Disembodied Whiskers — his whiskers don't actually touch his body.

 - Possibly of Habbit, the silent and snarky rabbit assistant of old man Moochic from G1 as both Habbit and Angel share a lot of traits.